dannyfishhh/Redux-Todo-App/README.md

 - `src/` — main source files
 	- `components/` - each of the React UI components (each component has a folder containing a react `.jsx` file, and a testing `.test.jsx` file)
-	- `helpers/` - the localStorage helper functions
+	- `helpers/` - the localStorage helper functions, typed customHook wrappers for Redux, and custome Types
   - `store/` - all Redux Store and Slice creation and testing files.
 	- `App.jsx`, `main.jsx` - entry point.